We have three different type of meetings: Show and Tell, Knowledge Night and Photo Shoots.

 An informal Knowledge Night meeting where anyone can come along and ask photography-related questions.
 Want to know what something means; what's this button for; how do I do this?
 We'll try and help you find an answer.

-For the first of this year's photo shoots we're off to Everdon Stubbs to photograph the bluebells.
-Take a picture of a blanket of bluebells; get in close for a colourful close-up or just take photos of trees in readiness for October's theme.
+For our first photo shoot this year we're off to Everdon Stubbs to photograph the bluebells.
+Take a picture of a blanket of bluebells; get in close for a colourful close-up or just take photos of trees for October's theme.
+There's some tips for photographing bluebells on Alan Ranger's website.

 As well as being our club secretary Dave has also wowed us in Show and Tell meetings with his beautiful macro photos.
 He'll be talking to us about how to go about doing this fascinating branch of photography.